 Investments play an important role in your overall financial health and you want to work with an advisor who uses methods you are comfortable with.
 The thing to watch out for here is that the advisor has a clear, evidence based strategy that can be clearly communicated.

 They should be able to clearly articulate their investment philosophy, strategy, and principles using evidence based methodology.
 If this isn’t the case, they might be operating the investment side based on a hunch rather than academic research.

 For example, our investment philosophy is as follows:

 Don't invest based upon media headlines

 Here is a bit more detail on our core investment principles:

 We are passionate about educating clients about our investment philosophy because we believe that when you understand how and why you are invested, your probability of success increases through improved discipline.

 4. How will we work together?

-What will be covered during our financial planning meetings?
+What will be covered during our personal financial planning meetings?
 Will you help me with budgeting?
 With retirement planning?
 Tax planning?

 How does the financial planning process work?